UWA-CITS5206-DMR/dmrserver/docs/PROJECT_SUMMARY.md

 **Investigation Requests:**

-- `InvestigationRequestPermission`: Students can create, view, update, and delete their own requests (ownership checked); admins have full access.
+- `InvestigationRequestPermission`: Students can create, view, and delete their own requests (ownership checked); only instructors/admins may update existing requests.
 - `InstructorManagementPermission`: Instructors can manage all requests via dedicated management endpoints; students have no access to these endpoints.

 **Key Design Principles:**